 We never touch or take with us any wildlife, plants, corals etc. Leave no trace and just take pictures.

 Wildlife viewing varies depending on location and the type of wildlife so we get informed beforehand and learn how to appreciate without disturbing.
 We don’t support anything that involves touching, feeding, riding, keeping in captivity, hunting, doing anything that is not their natural behavior when it comes to animals.

 Water is precious and often requires considerable energy to reach you – turning the tap off between brushing our teeth and soaping ourselves in the shower is simple but goes a long way.
 We reuse our towels and opt to not change our sheets daily.

-In many countries where tap water is not potable and there are no recycling facilities, plastic bottles either get buried in landfills or fill our air with toxins as the trash gets burnt.
+In many countries where tap water is not potable and there are no recycling facilities, plastic bottles get buried in landfills, end up in the waterways or fill our air with toxins as the trash gets burnt.
 We carry and refill our own reusable water bottle.
-There are many options out there from simple BPA free plastic /glass/metal bottles to ones with their own filters.
+There are many options out there from simple BPA free plastic /glass/metal bottles to ones with their own built-in filters.